top of page

 Plastics Recycling Misses

 You've likely seen your fair share of recycling campaigns or heard about various states charging for plastic shopping bags or coffee shops nixing plastic straws.
 They might have wondered which container to throw a used takeout box or sheet of bubble wrap.
-Maybe they've wondered if it's worth figuring out at all.
+Maybe they've asked if it's worth figuring out at all.

 "Plastic has given recycling a bad name," said Judith Enck, a former Environmental Protection Agency regional administrator and the president of Beyond Plastics.
-"People are understandably confused, because they reach for products that often have the recycling logo on them, when in fact, they never get recycled."
+"People are understandably confused because they reach for products that often have the recycling logo on them, when in fact, they never get recycled."

 Still, experts in the field think there's reason to hope.